go-resty/docs/content/docs/request-body-types.md

 > [!NOTE]
 > * Resty v3 streams the content in the request body for the `io.Reader` interface.
+> * Resty v3 uses a streaming approach by default to handle JSON and XML content types, improving memory efficiency.
+Resty also provides the [In-Memory Marshal and Unmarshal]({{% relref "content-type-encoder-and-decoder#in-memory-marshal-and-unmarshal" %}}) section.
 > * Setting the Content-Type header in the request skips the auto-detect computation.
 > * It does request body automatic marshaling for `struct` and `map` data types.